 Controversy erupted over the weekend as NFL players joined Colin Kaepernick in kneeling during the Star Spangled Banner.
 The President tweeted repeatedly in response and railed against these actions at a rally in Alabama.

 I took my oldest daughter to see Hidden Figures last weekend—a remarkable story that is very well told.
-It has something for everyone.
-Math geeks, feminists, space enthusiasts, romantics, justice advocates, history buffs—all will appreciate this movie.
-My daughter enjoyed it as much as I did.

 The year 2016 has revealed many surprising things.
 Cleveland can win championships!
 The Cubs can play baseball!